outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - set traversal sequence
         - ambiguity maximization, across set traversal sequence

+    - document objects outside of system context
+      - what types of objects/functions/attributes survive outside of a system that isn't closed by default

+    - document interface math examples, like standardization of all distinct components into their own interfaces, rather than within a system context
+      - rather than framing the behavior of objects in a system, frame each object on its own interface and compute the interactions of those interfaces

     - example filter analysis

       - problem: design/select optimal options for a program